 If one-on-one therapy isn't your style, consider joining a group of people seeking similar support.

-"Many groups are problem-solving-oriented and some are process groups where you discuss how you're processing stressors like COVID-19 and how to manage those stressors better," says Kaplan.
+"Many groups are problem-solving-oriented and some are process groups where you discuss how you're processing stressors like the aftermath of COVID-19 and how to manage those stressors better," says Kaplan.

 A lot of these therapy groups are carried out virtually but are still made up of people who live in or around where you live.
 You can find a local therapy group to join at the National Alliance on Mental Health (NAMI) or Psychology Today.